CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/system-parts.md

 ![Figure-2](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/system-parts/social-links.png "Figure-2"){.coalaweb-docs}

-### <a name="mod-likebox"></a>Likebox
+### <a name="mod-likebox"></a>Like Box

 The **CoalaWeb Like Box** module is a social module that enables Facebook Page owners to attract and gain likes.
 The like box enables people using your website to see how many people like the Page, read recent posts from the Page and like the Page with one click, without needing to visit the Page. *\[Figure-3\]*

 ![Figure-3](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/system-parts/likebox.png "Figure-3"){.coalaweb-docs}

-### <a name="mod-tabs"></a>Tabs \[Pro Version\]
+### <a name="mod-tabs"></a>Social Tabs \[Pro Version\]

-The **CoalaWeb Tabs** module displays a series of tabs on either side of the page that slide in and out when hovered over.
+The **CoalaWeb Social Tabs** module displays a series of tabs on either side of the page that slide in and out when hovered over.
 It gives you the option to display share, follow us or both types including the ability to create custom follow us tabs.
 It's packed full of other configuration options including the ability to reorder the tabs and choose their colors which help make it as flexible as possible. *\[Figure-4\]*

 ![Figure-4](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/system-parts/social-tabs.png "Figure-4"){.coalaweb-docs}